What is Biktarvy used for?

 - HIV virus can evolve and change so that HIV medicine no longer works on it, the virus becomes drug resistant.
 By taking Biktarvy regularly and keeping viral numbers low, it means that there is a smaller chance of the HIV virus becoming drug resistant.

-Biktarvy is used for HIV-1 treatment in patients who weigh over 25 kg (55lb) and
+Biktarvy is used for HIV-1 treatment in adults and pediatric patients weighing at least 14 kg and

 - who have never taken antiretroviral, or